Chaste/chaste-docker/README.md

 Developing code within the container
 ------------------------------------

-We recommend using [VS Code](https://code.visualstudio.com/download) with the "[Remote Development](https://code.visualstudio.com/docs/remote/remote-overview)" extension which allows the files within a container to be directly accessed and edited and searched as if they were on the host system while preserving the performance benefits of keeping the files within the volume.
+We recommend using [VS Code](https://code.visualstudio.com/download) with the "[Remote Development](https://code.visualstudio.com/docs/remote/remote-overview)" extension which allows the files within a container to be directly accessed, edited and searched as if they were on the host system while preserving the performance benefits of keeping the files within the volume.

 > :information_source:  These steps relate to the currently [recommended pre-built image method](#recommended-using-a-pre-built-image).
 If you are using the new [`devcontainer`](#alternative-use-the-vs-code-devcontainer) instructions, these steps are done automatically.